Overview of Viruses

 Diagnosis of Viral Infections

-Definitive laboratory diagnosis is necessary mainly when specific treatment may be helpful or when the agent may be a public health threat (eg, HIV).
-Most hospital laboratories can test for many viruses, but for less common disorders (eg, rabies, Eastern equine encephalitis, human parvovirus B19), specimens must be sent to state health laboratories or the Centers for Disease Control and Prevention.
+Definitive laboratory diagnosis is necessary mainly when specific treatment may be helpful or when the agent may be a public health threat.
+In the United States, most hospital laboratories can test for many viruses, but for less common disorders (eg, rabies, Eastern equine encephalitis, human parvovirus B19), specimens must be sent to state public health laboratories or the Centers for Disease Control and Prevention.
+Specimens tested can be blood, sputum, tissue, or other specimens, depending on the virus and test.

 Treatment of Viral Infections